 Low back pain

 Case 1: This 59 year-old woman had post-polio with over twenty years of chronic low back pain.
-She suffered neurological damage from polio during childhood, and consequently developed a radical limp, as her legs were different lengths.
+She suffered neurological damage from polio during childhood, and consequently developed a radical limp because her legs were different lengths.
 She was prone to falling without warning, and walked with the aid of poles.
 She had settled into a pattern of seeing a chiropractor every six weeks, enduring chronic pain between visits.

 In her first session, the muscles of her legs and midsection rested deeply, after years of exhaustion.
 While she experienced pain relief, she did not have a decisive discharge.
 This is often the case after many years of chronic low back pain; the body needs to focus on rest in the first session.
 A week later, when she was energized and stronger, her second session was more active, with pain discharge aided by soft kicking of one leg.
 I also taught her the Arneson Method midsection stabilization exercise for low back strength.